Solomon Islands leader wins no-confidence vote after riots | Politics

 - New Zealand

-The leader of the Solomon Islands has survived a vote of no-confidence in Parliament following riots in the capital city last month.
+The leader of the Solomon Islands survived a no-confidence vote in Parliament on Monday following riots in the capital last month.

-Prime Minister Manasseh Sogavare told lawmakers in a fiery 90-minute speech on Monday that he'd done nothing wrong and would not bow down to "the forces of evil" or to "Taiwan's agents".
+Prime Minister Manasseh Sogavare told lawmakers in a fiery 90-minute speech that he'd done nothing wrong and would not bow down to "the forces of evil" or to "Taiwan's agents."
 At one point he picked up his chair and banged it on the Parliament floor to emphasize a point.

 Opponents accused him and his government of lying, looting, and using Chinese money to cling to power during a debate over a no-confidence motion brought by opposition leader Matthew Wale.